All Episodes

 This guy.

-Some nerf.
+Some nerve.

 He is against workplace violence.

-He said, People come to work with an expectation of safety.
+He said, people come to work with an expectation of safety.

 Can you imagine what his attorneys are thinking right now?

-I mean, he is just shut your mouth.
+I mean, he is just, just shut your mouth.

 Shut it up.